Turmeric: Benefits, Dosage, Side Effects, Drug Interactions, and Other Important Information

 The capacity of curcumin to influence various signaling pathways is critical for cognition and neuroprotection.
 It has been demonstrated to improve hippocampal neurogenesis, or the development of new neurons, a region essential to memory and learning.
 For instance, Brain-derived neurotrophic factor (BDNF) which is a protein that promotes the development of new synapses and maintains the viability of existing neurons is upregulated by turmeric.

-Furthermore, it has been discovered that curcumin lessens the development of amyloid plaques in animal models of Alzheimer’s disease.
-Alzheimer’s disease pathogenesis is typified by amyloid plaques, which are made up of misfolded amyloid-β proteins.
+Furthermore, it has been discovered that curcumin lessens the development of in animal models of Alzheimer’s disease.
+Alzheimer’s disease pathogenesis is typified by plaques, which are made up of misfolded amyloid-β proteins.
 Curcumin aids in the clearance of these plaques by strengthening the phagocytic action of macrophages against amyloid-β and preventing the aggregation of amyloid-β proteins.

 Curcumin’s neuroprotective benefits are further enhanced by its antioxidant qualities.
 Curcumin shields neuronal cells from oxidative stress which is a major cause of dementia by scavenging free radicals and boosting the body’s natural antioxidant enzyme activity.